 Are you an adult age 55 or older with an ongoing or long-term health condition?If you or someone you know has a chronic disease or long lasting health condition, join a FREE six-week workshop (2 ½ hour weekly sessions), Take Charge of Your Health: Chronic Disease Self Management (CDSM).
 You’ll get the support you need, find practical ways to deal with pain and fatigue, discover better nutrition and exercise choices, understand new treatment choices, and learn better ways to talk with your doctor and family about your health.

 We can help you live a healthier life, and maybe even reduce cost to the health care system, through the Six Weeks to Better Choices workshop series.
 For people with chronic illness, CDSM has been shown to improve health and communication with doctors, while reducing distress and helping manage symptoms like fatigue, pain, and depression.

 Learn from trained leaders who understand firsthand what you are experiencing.
-Classes are geared to individual participants’ needs.
+Workshops are geared to individual participants’ needs.